srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/README.md

 ## Overview

 This repository provides a comprehensive framework for community detection and analysis using various models.
-The workflow involves using community detection models from the `models` directory and applying them to different downstream tasks located in the `USE_cases` directory.
+The workflow involves using community detection models from the `models` directory and applying them to different downstream tasks located in the `Use_Cases` directory.
 Each application folder contains specific instructions to guide you through the process.

 ## Steps to Use

 1. **Choose a Community Detection Model**
    - Navigate to the `models` directory and select the appropriate community detection algorithm based on your requirements.

-2. **Navigate to the Application Folder**
-   - Each application folder contains a bash script that facilitates the entire process.

-3. **Run the Bash Script**
+2. **Run the Bash Script**
    - The script performs the following actions:
      1. **Download the Test Dataset**: Retrieves the dataset from a provided link.
      2. **Generate Communities File**: Creates a communities file in JSON/CSV format using the selected community detection model.

+2. **Navigate to the Application Folder**
+   - Each application folder contains a bash script that facilitates the entire process.

 4. **Analyze with Downstream Tasks**
-   - Utilize the generated communities file to perform analysis as per the specific tasks described in the `USE_cases` directory.
+   - Utilize the generated communities file to perform analysis as per the specific tasks described in the `Use_Cases` directory.

 ## Detailed Instructions